ZakaHaceCosas/FuckingNode/docs/manual/fknode-yaml.md

-# Using F*ckingNode: The fknode.yaml file
+# Using FuckingNode: The fknode.yaml file

 The `fknode.yaml` file is used to configure extra settings for individual projects.
 It is completely opt-in and not required whatsoever.
 Some settings do however require specific config from here.